 Fear.
 No shame in admitting it.
 I was scared.
 I’ve been around a lot of cyclones over the past 20 years.
 I even ran in to one at sea.
 But there was something about Yasi that gave me chills.

 I am immensely proud of my ABC Far North colleagues, who worked around the clock for months to help our communities.
 It was an inspirational effort under tremendous pressure.
+They did not despair when their capital city colleagues interfered.
 I will long sing your praises.

 It was in the days after Yasi that C 1 Cassowary joined the ABC team and became our mascot, and our roving reporter.
 I found him hanging around the sugar museum at Mourilyan and he now goes everywhere with us.
 I hope his free range feathered friends are doing well now.